Meet our Youth Story judges!

 Amy E. Ryken

-Amy E. Ryken, Dean and Professor, School of Education at the University of Puget Sound teaches courses focused on classroom teaching and learning in nearby nature.
-Amy’s research include understanding and improving teacher learning, and partnerships with school and community resources.
-She researched industrial sites transformed into public landscapes on Tacoma’s Ruston Way waterfront to aid city officials in development plans through an understanding of visitor perceptions.
-She is author of the Environment and Learning blog, and publications on diversity and gender identity.
+Amy E. Ryken, Dean and Professor, School of Education at the University of Puget Sound studies teacher learning, how to create equitable classroom spaces, and partnerships that foster connections between schools and community resources.
+She has researched industrial sites transformed into public landscapes on Tacoma’s Ruston Way waterfront to understand visitor perceptions and to inform development plans.

 Jamika Scott, Tacoma native, is a children’s advocate, activist, and writer.
 Her passion for writing has been burning since childhood, but she was drawn to film writing by a mentor in college and has been at it ever since.
 As a co-founder of the Tacoma Action Collective, she works toward building an equitable city as a community organizer, and often incorporates her love of film into her social justice work.